 - In the Red Green movie Duct Tape Forever, in order to pay off a $10,000 fine, Harold suggests the lodge enter a duct tape sculpture contest to win the money.
 The lodge members are skeptical, but when Harold tells them the $10,000 is the third-place prize, they figure it's within their abilities.

 - The first Rocky and Rocky Balboa.
 They bookend the saga with this trope.
 In the first movie, he's trying to make a name for himself and prove to the world that he belongs.
 In the last, he wants one last great fight so he can retire with honor.
 In each he loses by decision against a heavily — and rightfully — favored undefeated opponent, but the moral victory was in having gone the distance.

-- The Iranian movie Children of Heaven concerns a boy whose sister loses her shoes.
+- The Iranian movie Children of Heaven concerns a boy who loses his sister's shoes.
 The family is too poor to buy another pair, so the boy decides to enter a race where shoes are the third prize.
 Unfortunately, he places first.
 He eventually goes on to a racing career, and his father (who was unaware of her missing shoes and his son's plan) buys her a new pair due to getting a raise on his new job.

 - Whip It: "We're Number Two!
 We're Number Two!"